pexels-nicole-michalou-5778898

 • Stick to a budget to avoid post-holiday regret.

-• Schedule time for relaxation and personal hobbies.
+• Schedule time for relaxation, grounding techniques, and hobbies you enjoy.

-• Practice mindfulness techniques, such as deep breathing or meditation, to remain calm.
+• Practice mindfulness techniques, such as deep breathing or meditation, to ease your nervous system.

-When emotions run high, taking a timeout is a powerful first step.
+When emotions run high, taking a timeout might be the healthiest thing to do.
 Stepping away from the situation allows everyone involved to cool off and reflect before continuing the conversation.

 Using “I” statements is another effective way to express your feelings without placing blame.
 For example, instead of saying, “You’re making this difficult,” try, “I feel overwhelmed when tensions arise during dinner.”
 This approach helps keep the discussion focused on resolving the issue rather than assigning fault.